Chris Schenkel

 Christopher Eugene Schenkel (August 21, 1923 – September 11, 2005) was an American sportscaster.
 Over the course of five decades he called play-by-play for numerous sports on television and radio, becoming known for his smooth delivery and baritone voice.

-Biography
+In 1964, he did a final scene voiceover of Lyndon B. Johnson's controversial "Daisy" advertisement.

 Early life and career

-Schenkel was born on August 21, 1923 to second-generation immigrant parents on their farm in Bippus, Indiana.
+Schenkel was born on August 21, 1923, to second-generation immigrant parents on their farm in Bippus, Indiana.
 He was one of six children.
 He began his broadcasting career at radio station WBAA while studying for a premedical degree at Purdue University where he was a member of the Phi Sigma Kappa fraternity.
 He served in the U.S. Army during World War II and the Korean War.
 He worked in radio for a time at WLBC in Muncie, Indiana. and then moved to television, in Providence, Rhode Island, and in 1947 began announcing Harvard football games.
 For six years he did local radio and called the Thoroughbred horse races at Narragansett Park.

-In 1952, Schenkel was hired by the DuMont Television Network, for which he broadcast New York Giants football and hosted DuMont's Boxing From Eastern Parkway (1953-1954) and Boxing From St. Nicholas Arena (1954–56), replacing Dennis James as the network's primary boxing announcer.
+In 1952, Schenkel was hired by the DuMont Television Network, for which he broadcast New York Giants football and hosted DuMont's Boxing From Eastern Parkway (1953–1954) and Boxing From St. Nicholas Arena (1954–56), replacing Dennis James as the network's primary boxing announcer.
 Schenkel was at the microphone for DuMont's last broadcast and its only color telecast, a high school football championship game held on Thanksgiving in 1957.

 In 1956, with DuMont exiting the network television business, he moved to CBS Sports, where he continued to call Giants games, along with boxing, Triple Crown horse racing and The Masters golf tournament, among other events.
 Along with Chuck Thompson, Schenkel called the 1958 NFL Championship Game for NBC.
-He was the voiceover talent for the first NFL Films production ever made, the 1962 NFL Championship Game between the Green Bay Packers and the New York Giants.
+He was the voiceover talent for the first NFL Films production ever made, the 1962 NFL Championship Game between the Green Bay Packers and the New York Giants, also doing the play by play for the game on NBC with Ray Scott.
+Schenkel announced five of the six NFL title games from 1958 to 1963 on NBC, as the Giants played in all five.